exercism/website-copy/tracks/python/exercises/armstrong-numbers/mentoring.md

 ```

 This may also be written without the generator.
-This avoid the more complex generator type at the expense of a more complex the sum line.
+This avoids the more complex generator type at the expense of a more complex sum line.

 ```python
 def is_armstrong(number):